Cape May, New Jersey: 20th century

-Because of the World War II submarine threat off the East Coast of the United States, especially off the shore of Cape May and at the mouth of the Delaware Bay, numerous United States Navy facilities were located here in order to protect American coastal shipping.
-Cape May Naval facilities, listed below, provided significant help in reducing the number of ships and crew members lost at sea.
+During World War II, because of the submarine threat off the East Coast of the United States, particularly off Cape May and at the mouth of the Delaware Bay, numerous United States Navy facilities were established here in order to protect American coastal shipping.
+Cape May Naval facilities, listed below, played a significant role in reducing the number of ship and crew losses at sea.